 First open source research in Germany and BOEHMERT & BOEHMERT is part of it

-Without open source software we would not have smartphones, the Internet would not work and our working environment would certainly be different.
-And while freeware as well as open source software and the associated movement were largely rejected by the business community in earlier years, open source is now deliberately used in almost all larger companies.
+Without open source software we would not have smartphones, the Internet would not work and our working environment would be much different.
+And while freeware, as well as open source software, and the associated movement were largely rejected by the business community in earlier years, open source is now deliberately used in almost all larger companies.

 This is the result of the first representative open source research in Germany by the digital association Bitkom and Bitkom Resaerch GmbH.
 BOEHMERT & BOEHMERT as well as eight other well-known companies were involved in the study as supporters.